micro-macro-lorusso/BHA_DocumentationSite/_posts/2017-2-28-joining-from-taos.md

 ## Have begun building sterile hood hack

+Logging in from the far Northern New Mexico outpost.
+Excited to be part of this international group of biohackers.
+Thanks for sharing all of the knowledge Pieter and Biohack Academy, for making this community thrive!

- I have started a hacked/artsy version of the sterile hood using a Holmes air purifier that arrived yesterday and a wooden chair for the frame.
-I have also ordered supplies for the incubator and found some old cameras at a thrift store in Taos.
+I have started a hacked/artsy version of the sterile hood using a Holmes air purifier that arrived last week and a wooden chair for the frame.
+I have also ordered supplies for the incubator and found some old cameras (for the compound microscope design) at a thrift store in Taos.

+Unfortunately the maker space in Taos is not up and fully running yet, so I am building my own hacks of the designs in the BHA4, with a jigsaw, a drill, a dremel, and hand tools.

 **bold**